blouyakis/emt_basic/module_3_test.md

 ### Q68 🟢
 **Front**
-Primary effect of a prescribed inhaler for SOB:
+What is the primary effect on the body when an EMT assists a patient with a prescribed inhaler if the patient is short of breath?
 · Decrease HR · **Bronchodilation** · Diaphragm contraction · Dissolve mucus

 **Back**